 Wanja is one of many women who struggle with postpartum depression.

 What is it?

 Postpartum depression is a condition that affects mothers after childbirth.
-It is characterised by symptoms that include problems bonding with the child, loss of appetite, insomnia, and high levels of irritability.
+It is characterised by problems bonding with the child, loss of appetite, insomnia, and high levels of irritability.
 According to clinical psychologist Joseph Njue, certain factors increase the risk of postpartum depression.
 “These include the possibility of raising the child alone, unplanned or unwanted pregnancy, financial instability or lack of social support during pregnancy,” he says.
 Although not many women will openly confess struggling with postpartum depression, many have problems accepting motherhood and their newborn after delivery.
 Postpartum depression can last for as long as three years.
 According to the United Kingdom’s National Institute of Health, at least one in four women will experience high levels of postpartum depression three years after giving birth.
 Women with underlying conditions such as gestational diabetes and mood disorders are more likely to suffer longer bouts of depression.

 What to do